tristantudorof/Emissions_Dashboard_SQL_Project/README.md

 # 2. Prepare

-Starting Dataset: [Emissions data link](https://github.com/AlexTheAnalyst/DatabricksSeries/blob/main/Emissions_Data_2023.csv) raw (CSV FILE) dataset containing detailed emissions data.
+Starting Dataset: [Emissions data link](https://github.com/AlexTheAnalyst/DatabricksSeries/blob/main/Emissions_Data_2023.csv) raw (CSV file) dataset containing detailed emissions data.

 To begin, I uploaded the CSV file to Databricks by creating a new catalog named emissions.
 Within the catalog’s default schema, I created a new table and imported the Emissions 2023 CSV, saving it as emissions_data for analysis.